13588112254/littlefs/README.md

    | | |
 ```

+**Power-loss resilience** - littlefs is designed to handle random power
+failures.
+All file operations have strong copy-on-write guarantees and if
+power is lost the filesystem will fall back to the last known good state.

+**Dynamic wear leveling** - littlefs is designed with flash in mind, and
+provides wear leveling over dynamic blocks.
+Additionally, littlefs can
+detect bad blocks and work around them.

-**Bounded RAM/ROM** - The littlefs is designed to work with a limited amount
+**Bounded RAM/ROM** - littlefs is designed to work with a small amount of
+memory.
+RAM usage is strictly bounded, which means RAM consumption does not
+change as the filesystem grows.
+The filesystem contains no unbounded
-of memory.
-Recursion is avoided and dynamic memory is limited to configurable
+recursion and dynamic memory is limited to configurable buffers that can be
-buffers that can be provided statically.
+provided statically.

-**Power-loss resilient** - The littlefs is designed for systems that may have
-random power failures.
-The littlefs has strong copy-on-write guarantees and
-storage on disk is always kept in a valid state.

-**Wear leveling** - Since the most common form of embedded storage is erodible
-flash memories, littlefs provides a form of dynamic wear leveling for systems
-that can not fit a full flash translation layer.

 ## Example